 Nutmeg can enhance the effects and work synergistically with other herbs.
 Here are some examples:

 - Cannabis substitute/admixture – while some people use nutmeg instead of cannabis, others prefer to blend the two herbs together.
 There seems to be a synergism in work between constituents of nutmeg and anandamide (e.g., THC), the psychoactive substances in cannabis.
-Cocoa also contains THC, by the way, so there’s no need to start smoking cannabis to test this combination.
+Cocoa also contains anandamide, a substance similar to THC, by the way, so there’s no need to start smoking cannabis to test this combination.
 Simply, make a hot cocoa drink with nutmeg and black pepper.

 - Sedative medicine with mace and other herbs